dmlc/gluon-nlp/docs/get_started/sa.rst

-Data API — a sentiment analysis example
+Data API — A Sentiment Analysis Example
 ------------------------

 In this tutorial, we will learn how to load and process the sentiment dataset as well as the construction of the model.